The Pug is a popular breed in the U.S., and as a result, I see lots of questions in the forums asking if the breed is hypoallergenic.

 The Pug is Cute, but it’s Not Hypoallergenic

 All of this brings us back to the Pug.
 This cutie patootie may be the most adorable breed you’ve ever seen, but it’s a nightmare for someone with allergies.
-The pug sheds, and those fine, pointy hairs stick to everything.
-Which means that you have allergens well and truly ground into every part of your house.
+The pug sheds and those fine, pointy hairs stick to everything.
+This means that you have allergens well and truly ground into every part of your house.

 If you’re looking for an adorable dog that lives for human contact and is just as happy to play as it is to chill on the couch, then the Pug is for you.
 If you’re looking for a canine companion who won’t set you into an allergic downward spiral, look to another breed other than the Pug. =(